breki/TimeSlack/kotlin/SlackerTime-todo.md

 - can we test the Android activity itself?
 - how to log in Android?
 - implement calculation of whether a certain plan can be done or not (based on the deadline and given current time)

+## Fri 27.02.
+- Fixed the "different JREs" warning by adding an explicit JAVA_HOME path in gradlew.bat.

 ## Wed 26.02.
 - Renamed "plan" to "flow", also simplified some other namings.